tosinibrahim96/apparent_dev/content/posts/2020-04-20-js-samurai-s1e2.md

 ### What is compatibility

-According to [techtarget](https://whatis.techtarget.com/), compatibility is the capacity for two systems to work together without having to be altered to do so - [source](https://whatis.techtarget.com/definition/compatibility).
+According to [techtarget](https://whatis.techtarget.com/), compatibility is the capacity for two systems to work together without having to be altered to do so.
 In our case, the two systems involved are the Browser and the Javascript code we write.

 ### Forward compatibility vs Backward compatibility